 Be aware of the danger signs that appliances are not working correctly.
 These include:

 - Lazy yellow or orange flames instead of crisp blue ones

 - Black marks on or around the appliance

 If you spot any of these signs, it’s time to call in a registered professional to have your appliance checked over.
 It’s better safe than sorry.

 Tip 6) Know the signs of carbon monoxide (CO) poisoning

 - Collapse and loss of consciousness.

-These symptoms can be easy to confuse with coronavirus, so it’s vital to be extra vigilant.
 You can find out more about CO poisoning and symptoms on the CIPHE’s Carbon Monoxide page.